 - 2 garlic cloves

 - 8 oz shredded mozzarella cheese

 Preheat the oven to 500.

 In a skillet over medium heat toast the chilies on both sides.
-This will take about two minutes.
+This will take about one minute.
 Then transfer them to the blender.

 Put the tomatoes, 1/4 piece of onion and garlic in the oven.

 After 10 minutes take out the onion and garlic.
 Peel the garlic.
 Transfer the onion and garlic to the blender.

 Continue to cook the tomatoes for 8 more minutes.

 Transfer the tomatoes to the blender along with the salt.